Daniel-KM/Omeka-S-module-Shibboleth/README.md

 # Libraries

-This plugin contains some parts from the library [ZfcShib], published under [BSD], and the library [PEAR Net_LDAP2], published under [LGPL v3.0].
+This module contains some parts from the library [ZfcShib], published under [BSD], and the library [PEAR Net_LDAP2], published under [LGPL v3.0].